-Last week, Makan Delrahim, Assistant Attorney General for the Department of Justice’s Antitrust Division, joined Hogan Lovells partner and former Federal Trade Commission Chairwoman Edith Ramirez for a fireside chat at the annual Winnik International TMT Forum hosted by Hogan Lovells.
-The discussion focused on the role of antitrust law in an age of media and technology convergence.
+Makan Delrahim, Assistant Attorney General for the Department of Justice’s Antitrust Division, joined Hogan Lovells partner and former Federal Trade Commission Chairwoman Edith Ramirez to discuss the role of antitrust law in an age of media and technology convergence.